jsalv/phonebook/README.md

  [^2]: It turns out that tombstones are quite a popular idea in Computer Science as a whole and in hashing in particular.

+## A few hints/notes about the project

+In this project, we will be checking the number of probes you make to insert/search/delete an element.
+This may be a little too hard, but also can detect the case where you do not use a hashing at all.
+To make sure you pass all of the tests, make sure you are awared of the following:

+* When you have to resize, you should also count the number of probes you make reinserting each elements.
+* In quadratic probing, you will have to reinsert all elements during resizing for hard deletion, because there will not be a cluster for quadratic probing.
+* For all hash table for soft deletion, we do not utilize tombstone for insertion.
+(That is, when you try to insert an element, we only use next null cell for insertion.)
+* Resize policy:
+   1. Check if 50% < (number of elements + number of tombstone) / capacity.
+   2. Do not reinsert tombstone back into the table.
+   3. You may choose to enlarge the capacity, or remain the capacity during the resize.

 ## FAQs

 ### Why is it that `SeparateChainingHashTable` has two `public` methods (`enlarge()`, `shrink()`) which are *not* part of the interface `HashTable`?